ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 ## Gazebo Demo
 ![Gazebo A1](doc/gazebo_a1.png)

-We provide a docker environment to make sure you can install the Gazebo simulator on any Linux machine (with Nvidia graphics card if possible).
-We will only talk about how to setup in this way.
+We provide a second Dockerfile to make sure you can install the Gazebo simulator on any Linux machine (with Nvidia graphics card if possible).
+We will only talk about how to setup for machine with Nvidia graphics card.

 If you want to use your existing ROS environment or want to install on the host computer directly, notice the Gazebo demo relies on the gazebo simulator environment developed by Unitree Robotics.
 However, the official environment is updated to support Unitree's new robots.
 So the version of unitree_legged_sdk should be manually changed to v3.2.
 Also, notice ROS melodic supports up to Gazebo 9, so please use Gazebo version < 9.